ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     As opposed to the specific tags presented in the Virtel Web Access section, the set of presentation rules in Web Modernisation are not defined in an HTML page, but as an assembled program.
 The program can be stored as a .390 object module in the scenario directory SCE-DIR or as a linked module in the Virtel loadlib.
 The default for Virtel V4.57 is to maintain these .390 object modules in the SCE-DIR.
 VIRTEL scenarios were originally assembled and link-edited into a load library concatenated to the DFHRPL DD statement in the VIRTEL started task.
 From VIRTEL version 4.48 onwards, there is also the possibility of generating, syntax checking, and compiling scenarios using Virtel Studio on an Eclipse platform, and uploading the resulting executable code into a VIRTEL directory stored in a VSAM file.
 This is now the default for Virtel.

 .. index::
-   pair: scenarios; Presentation modules
+   pair: Scenarios; Presentation modules
-   pair: scenario instructions; Presentation modules
+   pair: Scenario instructions; Presentation modules

 An HTML presentation module is made up of several scenarios composed of the following instructions: SCREENS, SCRNEND, SCENARIO, ACTION$, CONVERT$, COPY$, DECLARE$, ERROR$, FIELD$, GOTO$, IF$, MAP$, SET$, TOVAR$, VIRSV$ and END.
 These instructions are assembler macros contained in the VIRT457.SCRNAPI.MACLIB library (for MVS) or the VIRT457.VIRSAPI SUBLIB library (for VSE).
 The other instructions included in this library are for internal use and must not be used directly.
 Each module begins with a SCREENS instruction, is terminated by a SCRNEND instruction, and must contain at least one SCENARIO.